Stolt-Nielsen: Stolt tank containers

 Jacob Stolt-Nielsen helped establish United Tank Containers in 1978, starting small with only a few units.
 The outfit was eventually renamed Stolt Tank Containers (STC).
 It currently operates the world's largest fleet of stainless steel ISO tank containers, with more than 47,000 units in service.
 The fleet is supported by a global network of 21 offices, depots and repair and cleaning facilities in locations worldwide.

 Stolt-Nielsen gas

 Stolt-Nielsen Limited entered the market for the transportation of liquefied petroleum gas (LPG) in late 2009.
 The company purchased the Althea Gas, built in 2003, and the VLGC Yuhsho, built in 1999.
 The company began further integrating the gas business into its business model by the purchase of second-hand liquefied petroleum gas carriers, operating in both the spot and short-term period markets.
 On 19 November 2010 SNG entered into a partnership with Sungas Holdings Ltd to become equal shareholders in Avance Gas Holding Ltd, which was previously wholly owned by SNG.
 Avance Gas now owns six VLGCs.

-Stolt Bitumen Services

-Stolt Bitumen Services (SBS) was wound down in 2019.
-It was a division of Stolt-Nielsen Limited that focused on the distribution of bitumen using bitumen tankers, bitutainers and storage terminals.